-Today you will meet at Iquitos International Airport then journey with your group by air-conditioned vehicle through the Peruvian countryside to arrive at Nauta Lounge in time for lunch, or you will be served a box lunch en route depending on the flight arrival time.
-In the afternoon, you will set off on your first skiff excursion to visit the birthplace of the Amazon.
-At 6:00 pm, you will board the Aria Amazon.
-Settle into your generously proportioned suite as you begin one of life’s greatest adventures.
-Following a routine safety drill and introduction to your naturalist guides, gather for innovative Amazonian cuisine created by Executive Chef Pedro Miguel Schiaffino, whose restaurant, Malabar, is the one of Lima’s top ranked dining experiences.
+Meet your group at the Iquitos International Airport then journey by air-conditioned vehicle through the Peruvian countryside to arrive at Nauta Lounge in time for lunch (or you will be served a box lunch en route, depending on the flight arrival time).
+In the afternoon, set off on your first skiff excursion to visit the birthplace of the Amazon.

-By skiff, explore the black waters of the Yanallpa River, disembarking to walk deep into the Amazonian rain forest.
-Later, board the skiffs again to cruise along the El Dorado River for a dusk excursion in search of exotic nocturnal wildlife and with extraordinary stargazing.
+Explore the black waters of the Yanallpa River by skiff, disembarking to walk deep into the Amazonian rain forest.
+Later, board the skiffs again to cruise along the El Dorado River for a dusk excursion in search of exotic nocturnal wildlife and enjoy extraordinary stargazing.

 Choose to go jungle walking, canoeing, kayaking or swimming on the black water Yarapa or Clavero River in the morning.
 Visit a remote Amazonia village in the afternoon.
-This evening before dinner, we will gather to introduce you to some of the crewmembers whom you may not have met, working 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.
+This evening before dinner, gather to meet some of the crew members whom you may not have met, working 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.

-At the Bellavista Nanay morning market along the Nanay River, sample exotic snacks from the Peruvian Amazon like 'Suri', Amazon caterpillars that are considered especially appetizing.
-Return to the Aria Amazon for breakfast and to pack up.
-Before saying goodbye, you will make one last truly memorable stop at the Manatee Rescue Center, a very special kind of animal orphanage for Amazonian manatees.
-You will also visit San Juan craft market on route to the airport.
-Lunch or box lunch will be provided, depending on the exact departure flight time, which may vary.
-Other local activities may be included as well, according to the flight schedule.
+At the Bellavista Nanay morning market along the Nanay River, sample exotic snacks from the Peruvian Amazon like 'Suri'—Amazon caterpillars that are considered especially appetizing.
+Return to the ship for breakfast and packing.
+Before saying goodbye, you will make one last memorable stop at the Manatee Rescue Center, a special kind of animal orphanage for Amazonian manatees.
+You will also visit San Juan craft market en route to the airport.

 What to Expect in High Water Season:

-The Amazon River in Peru has essentially two seasons; a high water season (Dec through May) and a low water season (Jun through Nov).
+The Peruvian Amazon has essentially two seasons: a high water season (Nov through May) and a low water season (Jun through Oct).
 Whichever season you choose, you will see spectacular wildlife and plant life.
-During the high water season, when the Amazon Basin's rivers and streams are approximately 23 feet higher than lower water season, more rivers, creeks and lakes are navigable.
-Flooded waterways put travelers much closer to the Amazon jungle canopy making it very likely to see many more mammals, including monkeys, and birds.
-The average temperature is slightly cooler (about 86 degrees Fahrenheit).
-During high season, areas to walk and hike are sometimes limited, you may encounter more mosquitoes, and fishing in the Amazon River can be more limited—though you still have close to a 50:50 chance of making a catch.
+The key highlight of high water season is the dramatic panorama of the flooded forest—the Amazon Basin's rivers and streams are approximately 23-feet higher than in low water season and more easily explored by boat than on foot.
+Flooded waterways may put travelers closer to a kaleidoscope of endemic monkeys and bird species; however, most species can be spotted throughout the year.
+The average temperature is slightly cooler (around 86 degrees Fahrenheit).
+On the flip side, areas to walk and hike are sometimes limited, mosquitoes become more prevalent (especially on jungle trails), and fishing requires more patience.